rebeccawilliams/oldrebeccawilliamssite/content/pages/fun.md

       - subtitle: Anti-Google?
         title_align: left
         content: >
-          Years later this title seems less satisfying, but imagine a Google for government activity was the thinking.
-New Google searches across government databases, a rouge Data.gov if you will.
-I made this on top of open source code that was already out there before working at the real Data.gov and before Google launched their Google Dataset Search.
+          Years later this title seems less satisfying, but at the time I was imagining a Google for government activity.
+New Google searches across government databases, a rogue Data.gov if you will.
+I made this from open source code that was already out there before working at the real Data.gov and before Google launched their Google Dataset Search.
         content_align: left
         actions:
           - label: Visit